ajroach42/ajroach42.github.io/_posts/2018-01-15-document-your-art-archive-your-art.md

 published: false
 title: 'Document your art.
 Archive your art. '
 ---
+[DIY Media is important](http://ajroach42.com/diy-media/).
 It's not just entertainment, it's a movement.

+# Empty Space

 For a few months in 2015, I spent a lot of time trolling through scans of old punk zines and the noise-arch archive and various other sources talking about underground/independent music from the mid 70s up through the mid 90s.
 You know what I found?
 Lots of really great music, and also many empty space.

-# Empty Space

 When I say empty spaces, I mean I would read a review about a band, or an interview in a zine that would pique my interest.
 I'd start looking for more information about that band, or the members of that band, and build a little spiderweb of references that took me from scene to scene and show to show over a period of two or three years, almost invariably to end with